|

 past.
 “I wanted to make videogames and play them after I’m

 finish.
-Something that I still want to do.”
+Something that I still want to do.”“Uh-huh.”
+She responded.
+“And what made you

 change your mind, Tom?”